I'll be honest: I was skeptical about inositol at first

-- It may stabilize mood by balancing brain chemistry
+- It might help stabilize mood by balancing brain chemistry

 - Some studies suggest it could reduce depressive symptoms